The War of the Worlds: Pearson’s Magazine Installment 8 Annotations

 GANGNES: The first six paragraphs of Chapter XIX were cut from the text when it was collected as a volume, and replaced with a similar amount of text at the beginning of what became Book II, Chapter II of the 1898 volume.
 See text comparison page.

 The replacement of this section relates to Wells’s reorganization of the narrative toward the end of the novel.
-Certain devices, such as the foreshadowing of sentences like “The dreadful thing that happened at last between myself and the curate, and how in the end I escaped from that house, I will defer from telling in this chapter,” are not as necessary in a volume; in fact, they can disrupt narrative flow.
+Certain devices, such as the foreshadowing in sentences like “The dreadful thing that happened at last between myself and the curate, and how in the end I escaped from that house, I will defer from telling in this chapter,” are not as necessary in a volume; in fact, they can disrupt narrative flow.
 Foreshadowing helps keep a serial reader interested in an installment of a story and interested in buying the next one when it comes out.

 Annotation: these wretched creatures